Pitt-Hopkins syndrome (PTHS) is a rare genetic syndrome caused by mutations in or deletions of the tcf4 gene.

 Although PTHS was first described in 1978 by Drs Pitt and Hopkins, researchers did not discover that tcf4 mutations caused PTHS until 2007.
 At that point, only 7 or 8 people had been diagnosed with PTHS.
 Since then, a genetic test – which is usually performed as a blood test – has been developed and many more people with PTHS have been correctly diagnosed.

-Pitt Hopkins UK – a group of parents whose children have PTHS – is in touch with just over a quarter (80) of these families.
-If you think your child has PTHS and you would like to join the support group please contact us by emailing email@example.com.
-We also have a closed Facebook group now for parents and grandparents.
+Pitt Hopkins UK is in touch with just over a quarter of these families.
+If you think your child has Pitt-Hopkins syndrome and you would like to join the support group please contact us by emailing firstname.lastname@example.org.
+We have a Google support group and a closed Facebook group for parents and grandparents.